rachev3/basketball-highlights-extractor/TECHNICAL_DOCUMENT.md

 4. **Peak Detection with Constraints**:
    - Height threshold: 95th percentile of all energy values ensures we only select truly loud moments
+   - Distance constraint: At least 1 minute (600 frames at 0.1s hop length) between peaks ensures good game coverage
-   - Distance constraint: Prevents detecting multiple peaks too close to each other (minimum distance of 1 second)
+   - This prevents detecting multiple peaks too close to each other and avoids clustered highlights

 ## Performance Considerations